 In order to prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept and a copy of any written response is added to the record.
-These notes are kept securely on the school's ICT system and, where appropriate, encrypted.
+These notes are kept securely.

 If the concern is about the headteacher, the complaints co-ordinator should be informed and will need to handle the complaint.
 The complainant can then be referred to the chair of the governing board.